EIN-1/p3-quiz-game/README.md

 # Python quiz
 ![am I responsive view](Documents/amresponsive.png)
-* I used [am I responsive](https://ui.dev/amiresponsive?url=https://python-quiz-da8ccddf3267.herokuapp.com/) to see how it looks on different products
+* I used [am I responsive](https://ui.dev/amiresponsive?url=https://python-quiz-da8ccddf3267.herokuapp.com/) to see how it looks on different devices.
 * Live deployment [Python quiz](https://python-quiz-da8ccddf3267.herokuapp.com/)

-Python quiz game can be a fun and effective way for users to learn more about the language.
+Python quiz game is a fun and effective way for users to learn more about the language.
 Here's a general outline of how I have structure my quiz game:

- **Introduction**: The purpose of the quiz game is for the users to learn python while answering questions, I creatd a question bank with a variety of questions that cover different topics in Python such as syntax, data types, control structures, functions....to ensure that the questions have multiple-choice options for users to select from.
+ **Introduction**: The purpose of the quiz game is for the users to learn python while answering questions, I creatd a question bank with a variety of random questions that cover different topics in Python such as syntax, data types, control structures, functions, etc.. to ensure that the questions have multiple-choice options for users to select from.

  **User Interaction**: Prompt the user with a question and display the answer options.
 Allow the user to select an answer by inputting the corresponding option number.

  **Scoring**: Keep track of the user's score as they answer questions.
 Award points for correct answers , the more you answer within 12 seconds you earn more, so your speed matters and at the end it displays the total score for all quetions.

- **Completion and Results**: When the user has answered all the questions, display their final score andprovide an option to replay or exit the game.
+ **Completion and Results**: When the user has answered all the questions, display their final score and provide an option to `replay or exit` the game.

 ## Table of Contents
 + [UX](#ux "UX")